pagkly/Zed/Investopedia3/Point-and-Figure (P&F) Chart Definition and Tactics.md

 Point-and-figure charts don't require calculation, but they do require at least two variables to be set.

 One variable is the box size.
-The box size can be a specific dollar amount, such as $1, a percentage, such as 3% of the current price, or it can be based on [average true range](https://www.investopedia.com/terms/a/atr.asp) (ATR) which means the box size will fluctuate based on volatility.
+The box size can be a specific dollar amount, such as $1, a percentage, such as 3% of the current price, or it can be based on [[average true range]](https://www.investopedia.com/terms/a/atr.asp) (ATR) which means the box size will fluctuate based on volatility.

 The reversal amount also needs to be set.
 The reversal amount is typically three times the box size.
 For example, if the box size is $1, the reversal amount is $3.
 The reversal can be set at anything the trader desires, such as one times the box size, or 5.5 times the box size.

-An optional variable is whether to use high and low prices for the underlying asset or to use [closing prices](https://www.investopedia.com/terms/c/closingprice.asp).
+An optional variable is whether to use high and low prices for the underlying asset or to use [[closing prices]](https://www.investopedia.com/terms/c/closingprice.asp).
 Using high and low prices will mean the creation of more X's and O's, while using only closing prices (less movement being calculated compared to high and lows) will mean fewer X's and O's are created.

 ## What Does a Point-and-Figure (P&F) Chart Tell You?

-Point-and-figure charts often provide [technical analysts](https://www.investopedia.com/terms/t/technicalanalysis.asp) with different trade and trend signals, relative to traditional candlestick or bar charts.
+Point-and-figure charts often provide [[technical analysts]](https://www.investopedia.com/terms/t/technicalanalysis.asp) with different trade and trend signals, relative to traditional candlestick or bar charts.
 While some analysts rely more heavily on the point-and-figure charts, others use these charts to confirm signals provided by traditional charts in an effort to avoid false breakouts.

 The key to point-and-figure charting is the box size, or the amount of price movement that determines whether a new X or O is added to the chart.
 For example, say the box size is $3.
 If the last X happened at a price of $15, a new one is added to the current column of X's when the price rises to $18.

 Notably, the line of X's continues in the same column, provided that the price continues to rise and doesn’t breach a predetermined reversal amount, at which point, a new column of O's begins.

-The same is true for a column of O's in a [declining market](https://www.investopedia.com/terms/b/bearmarket.asp); the column continues until the stock reaches the reversal amount, at which point a new column of X's begins.
+The same is true for a column of O's in a [[declining market]](https://www.investopedia.com/terms/b/bearmarket.asp); the column continues until the stock reaches the reversal amount, at which point a new column of X's begins.

 A reversal occurs when the price is no longer moving enough to put another X or O in the current X or O column, and then the price moves at least three box sizes (if this is the chosen reversal amount) in the opposite direction.
 When a reversal occurs, several X's or O's will be drawn at the same time.
 For example, following a price rise or column of X's, if a reversal occurs and the reversal amount is three box sizes, when the reversal occurs three O's will be drawn starting one spot below the highest X.

 Traders utilize P&F charts in similar ways to other charts.
 Traders still watch for support and resistance levels.
 Breakouts can signal major trend changes.
-Depending on the box size, the columns themselves can represent significant trends, and when the column changes (from O to X, or X to O) that may signal a significant trend reversal or [pullback](https://www.investopedia.com/terms/p/pullback.asp).
+Depending on the box size, the columns themselves can represent significant trends, and when the column changes (from O to X, or X to O) that may signal a significant trend reversal or [[pullback]](https://www.investopedia.com/terms/p/pullback.asp).

 ## Point-and-Figure Analysts

-[Charles Dow](https://www.investopedia.com/articles/financial-theory/08/charles-dow.asp), the founder of _The Wall Street Journal,_ is credited with developing point-and-figure charting as a way to determine imbalances between [supply and demand](https://www.investopedia.com/terms/l/law-of-supply-demand.asp).1
+[Charles Dow](https://www.investopedia.com/articles/financial-theory/08/charles-dow.asp), the founder of _The Wall Street Journal,_ is credited with developing point-and-figure charting as a way to determine imbalances between [[supply and demand]](https://www.investopedia.com/terms/l/law-of-supply-demand.asp).1

 One of the foremost technical analysts specializing in point-and-figure charting is Tom Dorsey, who founded the research firm Dorsey, Wright & Associates in 1987.
 He authored several books on the topic, including _Point & Figure Charting: The Essential Application for Forecasting and Tracking Market Prices._ Nasdaq purchased Dorsey, Wright & Associates in 2015.2

-Dorsey helped to popularize the use of point-and-figure charts with more traditional technical indicators, such as [moving averages](https://www.investopedia.com/terms/m/movingaverage.asp), relative strength, and [advance/decline lines](https://www.investopedia.com/terms/a/advancedeclineline.asp).
+Dorsey helped to popularize the use of point-and-figure charts with more traditional technical indicators, such as [[moving averages]](https://www.investopedia.com/terms/m/movingaverage.asp), relative strength, and [[advance/decline lines]](https://www.investopedia.com/terms/a/advancedeclineline.asp).

 ## The Difference Between Point-and-Figure (P&F) and Renko Charts